“Lauren James is a genius at building tension.” SFX Magazine

 In the quiet at the end of the world, Lowrie and Shen must decide what they are willing to sacrifice to save the whole human race…

-The Quiet at the End of the World will be published in the UK and Australia with Walker Books in March 2019.
+The Quiet at the End of the World is published in the UK and Australia by Walker Books.

 The Quiet at the End of the World is about Lowrie and Shen, the youngest people alive in a time after humans go infertile.
 They have grown up knowing that they are going to watch their species face extinction, and spend their time exploring the crumbling remains of civilisation, treasure-hunting for things their ancestors have left behind.